Saancreed/wine-nvml/README.md

 ## Installing

-In order for Wine to find and make use of `wine-nvml`, built wrapper libraries must be placed alongside other Wine PEs and Unixlibs.
+In order for Wine to find and make use of `wine-nvml`, built wrapper libraries must either be placed alongside other Wine PEs and Unixlibs or have their location exported in `WINEDLLPATH` environment variable.

 **Wine / Proton versions older than 7.0 are not supported.**